SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 Each tracker should blink a LED briefly on startup, and then blink every 10-15 seconds once when the tracker is on.
 Any other lights (for example, always on, blinking multiple times, etc) mean something is wrong.

-If a tracker don't start up, try charging it.
+If a tracker doesn't start up, try charging it.
 Connect the tracker via USB port to your PC or any USB charger.
 Red LED light should light up to indicate that it's charging.
-Green LED light means it's fully charging.
+Green LED light means it's fully charged.
 Try turning the tracker on during charging to see if it works.

 ## Before you start